 Cancer precision medicine has the potential to improve outcomes for patients in Greater Manchester and beyond, but significant challenges must be overcome before this approach can become part of everyday clinical practice.

-- Develop and apply simple blood tests (liquid biopsy) to identify patients who are most likely to benefit from an early clinical trial, working in collaboration with Manchester’s NIHR/CRUK Experimental Cancer Medicine Centre (ECMC), the highest recruiter of patients into early clinical trials across the UK network.
+- Developing and applying simple blood tests to identify patients who are most likely to benefit from an early clinical trial, working in collaboration with Manchester’s NIHR/CRUK Experimental Cancer Medicine Centre.

-- Expand our existing laboratory protocols for monitoring patient response to treatment and testing patient-derived cell cultures (samples) to inform the development of new therapies
+- Expanding our existing laboratory protocols for monitoring patient response to treatment and testing patient-derived cell cultures (samples) to inform the development of new therapies

 This work will benefit from The University of Manchester’s biomarker expertise.